HCW-home/hcw-docs/docs/deploy.md

 # HCW@Home - Simple & Secure remote consultations

 HCW@Home is a complete infrastructure composed of various components.
 This greatly simplifies the installation without the need to compile the solution.
-This also ensure smooth upgrades by using the usual package manager.
+This also ensures smooth upgrades by using the usual package manager.
 Operating system requirements

 You will require at least one server running a recent version of Debian/Ubuntu.
 We successfully tested the setup on the following environment:

 - Debian 10 and 11
 - Ubuntu 20.04, 22.04
-- Any linux with Docker support
+- Any Linux with Docker support

 ## Hardware or virtual hardware requirements

-The requirement deeply depends of number of concurrency users connected in same time on the platform.
+The requirement deeply depends on the number of concurrency users connected at same time on the platform.
 The bare minimum is the following:

-- 1Gb of RAM (a bit more if clamav is installed on same server)
+- 1Gb of RAM (a bit more if clamav is installed on the same server)
 - 1 vCPU​
 - 5Gb of Hard drive free space